North Charleston police investigating 4th homicide in a week

 "When I checked inside the car, I noticed the victim sitting in the driver seat with two gunshot wounds to the chest and underneath his left arm," the report said.

-An officer checked the victim for a pulse but couldn't find one, the report said.
+An officer checked the victim for a pulse but couldn't detect one, the report said.

 North Charleston Police Chief Reggie Burgess expressed his frustration at violence in the community.